 Why are people hoarding toilet paper during the coronavirus outbreak?
 This is a phenomenon that is not uncommon in situations that require restricted movement, quarantines, or other unusual measures to contain a problem like a viral outbreak.
 There is a lot of derision over the panic buying of hand sanitizer, face masks, and toilet paper…what are the underlying causes?
+Click here to view the latest online and in-store promotions at The Home Depot!

 Fear Of Prolonged Problems